 The yushi dafu 御史大夫, translated as Censor-in-chief, was the highest-ranking state official supervising and controlling the officialdom of the empire.
 During the early decades of the empire the office of Censor-in-chief was only second to the Counsellor-in-chief (chengxiang 丞相) but gradually transformed into the highest position of the institution of the Censorate (yushitai 御史臺).
 The Censors of the Former Han period 前漢 (206 BCE-8 CE) were practically Vice Counsellors and often took part in important political decisions.
-Counsellor and Censor were called the "two ministries" (erfu 二府).
+The staffs of the Counsellor and Censor were called the "two ministries" (erfu 二府).
 The position of Censor often served as a springboard to that of Counsellor.
-It nominal salary was 2,000 bushels of grain mid-level.
+Its nominal salary was 2,000 shi 石 "bushels" of grain.
 All memorials to the throne had to pass the office of the Censor before being processed, and all edicts issued by the emperor were to be countersigned by the Censor before being promulgated and transmitted to the Counsellor and the regional governments.
-The Censor so served as a person to check the influence of the Counsellor.
+The Censor thus served as a person to check the influence of the Counsellor.

 In 8 BCE the office of Censor-in-chief was renamed Grand Minister of Works (da sikong 大司空) and became one of the Three Dukes (sangong 三公).
 Position and salary of the Censor were concurrently raised to a level equal to that of the Counsellor and the Minister of War (da sima 大司馬).
 Between 5 BCE and 1 BCE the office was again given the former name.
-At the end of the Later Han period 後漢 (25-220 CE) the warlord Cao Cao 曹操 abolished the Three Dukes and reinstated the offices of Counsellor and Censor.
-During the whole Later Han period the tasks of the Censorate were managed by the Vice Censor, while Censor-in-chief was a rather vain honorific title.
-For a short time during the Wei period 曹魏 (220-265) the Vice Censor (acting as chief Censor in fact) was called gongzheng "Rectifier of the palace".
-The Northern Wei 北魏 (386-534) called this office zhongwei 中尉 "Commandant of the palace".
-From the Sui period 隋 (581-618) on the Censor-in-chief was reinstated in his former position of head of the Censorate.
-The Vice Censor was renamed from yushi zhongcheng to yushi dafu.
-This was no problem because the term and office of yushi dafu had been abolished at the end of the Han period.
-This means that the nominal Vice Censor who had acted as Censor since that time, was now called by a term corresponding to his real function, namely that of Censor-in-chief.
-The new Vice Censor was called zhishu shi yushi 治書侍御史 "secretarial censor", yet the early Tang dynasty 唐 (618-907) changed this title into the former designation of yushi zhongcheng.
-Between 662 and 670 the Censorate (yushitai) was renamed Xiantai 憲臺.
-Empress Wu Zetian 武則天, enacting deep reforms of the central government, renamed the Censorate Suzhengtai 肅政臺 and divided it into two departments (left and right), each headed by a suzheng dafu 肅政大夫 "Censor-in-chief" who was assisted by a sixian dafu 司憲大夫 "Vice Censor".
-The left Censorate controlled the the officials in the capital and the metropolitan military officials, while the right censorate controlled the civilian and military officials in the provinces.
-These two departments were renamed yushitai in 705 but were only reunited in 712 as before.
+At the end of the Later Han period 後漢 (25-220 CE), the warlord Cao Cao 曹操 (155-220) abolished the Three Dukes and reinstated the offices of Counsellor and Censor.
+During the whole Later Han period, the tasks of the Censorate were managed by the Vice Censor, while Censor-in-chief was just a honorific title.
+For a short time during the Wei period 曹魏 (220-265), the Vice Censor (acting as chief Censor in fact) was called gongzheng 宮正 "Rectifier of the palace".

 While the main Censorate was in the capital Chang'an 長安 (modern Xi'an 西安, Shaanxi), there was a second Censorate (liutai 留臺) in the eastern capital Luoyang 洛陽 (modern Luoyang, Henan) that was especially useful when Emperor Gaozong 唐高宗 (r.
-649-683) and Empress Wu Zetian moved the court to Luoyang.
+649-683) and Empress Wu Zetian moved the court to that city.
 With Emperor Zhongzong 唐中宗 (r.
 705-709) returning to Chang'an, the eastern Censorate was gradually dissolved and only rudimentarily staffed.

 The Song dynasty 宋 (960-1279) inherited the structure of the Censorate from the Tang empire, yet there was no yushi dafu and instead, the Vice Censor took over the post of chief censor.
 His lieutenant was the associate or "general purpose" censor (shi yushi zhi zashi 侍御史知雜事, short zhiza yushi 知雜御史).